srlcarlg/books-collection-app/README.md

 - backend: *"mvn spring-boot:run"*
 - frontend: *"flutter run -d platform_name"*, where *platform_name* can be *windows, linux, chrome, web-server,* etc.

-There are 3 initial users added via flyway migration with their respective authorities:  *[admin, librarian, client]@email.com*, where the password for all of them is *123456*.
+There are 3 initial users added via flyway migration with their respective authorities: <br>
+*[admin, librarian, client]@email.com*, where the password for all of them is *123456*.

 In default settings, API documentation can be accessed at: <br>
 http://localhost:8080/swagger-ui.html or http://localhost:8080/swagger-ui/index.html